According to statistics by UK charity Shelter, one in three families are only one month’s pay check away from being made homeless.

 9. Sign out of all your electronics at home and change passwords which may have been shared.
 If you need to leave in a hurry and unable to take everything with you in one go you need to protect yourself from identity theft.

 10. Finally, although this is by far an exhaustive list, try to seek the positives in the situation.
 Understandably it can be easy to become overwhelmed with panic, sadness or desperation but this is just one chapter in your life.
 Once you close that door, the feeling of not having anywhere to go back to can be very scary.
 Try to keep things as normal a possible for yourself by sticking to a routine and keeping in touch with people.
+If you don’t feel like you can talk to your loved ones, you can seek online counselling from organisations like BetterHelp.
 Closing yourself off can be tempting but now is the time to build up your village.
 As the song goes, things can only get better.